A few words about me

 -

-Very little, maybe in future I will have more spare time to be more involved.
-Anyway, you can check my Gitlab.
+Very little, maybe in the future I will have more spare time to be more involved.
+Anyway, you can check my GitLab.

 - So, maybe at least I can order a chair or a small wooden table?